 Credit-worthy parents may borrow up to the cost of education minus any financial assistance.
-The Federal PLUS Loan program has a variable interest rate with a cap of 9 percent.
-Loan proceeds are reduced by up to 4 percent guarantee and insurance fees charged in accordance with federal regulations.
+The Federal PLUS Loan Program has a variable interest rate with a cap of 9 percent.
+The 2003-04 interest rate for PLUS Loans is 4.22%.
+Loan proceeds are reduced by 3 percent guarantee and insurance fees charged in accordance with federal regulations.
 Repayment begins within sixty days after all funds have been disbursed.
-Since most loans are for fall/spring, the second disbursement would be made in January and repayment would begin in February.
+Since most loans are for fall/spring, the second disbursement would be made in January and repayment would begin in February or March.
 Payments may be as low as \$50 a month but may be more, based on the amount borrowed.
 Repayment is over a ten-year period.
+Contact the Financial Aid Office for more information and a PLUS Master Promissory Note.